Meet Our Board

 Dr Jane Black – Deputy Chairman

-Mr Andrew Fraser – Board Director
+Mr Andrew Fraser – Non-executive Director

-Dr Peter Riddles – Board Director
+Dr Peter Riddles – Non-executive Director

-Dr Margaret Steinberg AM – Board Director
+Dr Margaret Steinberg AM – Non-executive Director

 Margaret brings to the Board expertise in ethical decision-making as a clinician, academic and administrator.
-A former Commissioner, including of the Criminal Justice (CJC) and Crime and Misconduct (CMC) Commissions, Margaret currently sits on several Boards and Tribunals, and was previously on the MetroNorth Hospital and Health Services Board.
-Awards include a Churchill Fellowship (disability and early intervention), NHMRC Traveling Fellowship (Telemedicine) and WHO Study (HIV/AIDS).
+A former Commissioner, including of the Criminal Justice and Crime and Misconduct Commissions, Margaret currently sits on several boards and tribunals, and was previously on the Metro North Hospital and Health Service Board.
+Awards include a Churchill Fellowship (disability and early intervention), National Health and Medical Research Council Travelling Fellowship (telemedicine) and World Health Organization Study (HIV/AIDS).
 She was made a Member of the Order of Australia in 2003 in recognition of her work in public health, discrimination, ageing, HIV/AIDS and social justice.

 Mr Mario Pennisi AM – Non-executive Director